What are antioxidants?

 What's the takeaway?

-For your skin to be its healthiest, you need to eat antioxidant rich foods AND apply antioxidant skin care products.
-These are 2 things that the experts agree on.
+Most dermatologists do agree that for your skin to be its healthiest, you need to eat antioxidant rich foods AND apply antioxidant skin care products.

 Learn more in these posts: